 To clarify the year version related to ISO 27001, you may have heard of ISO/EIC 27001: 2017.
 If you have not updated from the 2013 to 2017 version of 27001, do not fear.
 These two standards are the same thing.
 That’s right: the European Committee for Standardization (CEN), a European Union body for public standards, caused some confusion in standardization circles earlier this year by releasing EN ISO/IEC 27001:2017.
 Following this release, a nation-specific standard was issued in the UK (BSI), Norway (NEK), and Italy (UNI) that also listed the new 2017 version year.

 Note that this standard is essentially identical to the original, with two minor corrections that were added in 2014 and 2015.

 This topic is discussed aptly by Italian ISO 27001 compliance consultant Cesare Gallotti.
 “CEN adopted ISO/IEC 27001:2013 only in January 2017,” wrote Gallotti.
 “So its publishing date is… 2017.
 So its name is EN ISO/IEC 27001:2017 (with “EN” at the beginning).”

 While compliance can be stressful and confusing, it is also a way to know what you are getting from a cloud or dedicated host.
 ISO 27001 is just one way to review an organization’s IT systems, though.
-At Atlantic.Net, we hold numerous compliance certifications, such as SSAE (SOC 1 & SOC 2), HIPAA, HITECH, and PCI DSS.
+At Atlantic.Net, we specialize in Managed HIPAA Hosting and hold numerous compliance certifications, such as SSAE (SOC 1 & SOC 2), HIPAA, HITECH, and PCI DSS.
 See our stability and cost advantage.